Alfresco/docs-alfresco/content-services/latest/config/smart-folders/index.md

 * Ensure that your system administrator has configured Alfresco Content Services to use Alfresco Search Services with `Solr 6` as a search service.
 * Configure transactional queries in the Search Service to use the database always, or if possible.
 * When you define a search query, restrict the query to certain types or aspects (using +TYPE or +ASPECT), otherwise the query will search for all content.
 * When defining a filing rule for a Smart Folder, use a transactional query for that folder where possible, otherwise uploaded files will not appear immediately.
-See [Transactional metadata queries supported by database](https://docs.alfresco.com/search-enterprise/concepts/intrans-metadata-query.html)(#LINK) for more information.
+See [Transactional metadata queries supported by database]({% link search-services/latest/config/transactional.md %}) for more information.

 Smart Folder Templates: